e-brent/Mercury-Mobile-App/README.md

 * Update the 'onPress' function of the button to navigate to the new screen. *(Note: It is helpful to do this after creating the file and adding the screen to the stack in App.js so that you can check whether the button functions properly right away.)*

 ### dofCalculator.js
-This file contains both the Depth of Field (DOF) Calculator, which is used to display the depth of field for a given lens, base, and spacer for different F-stops, as well as the Hyperfocal Calculator, which will find the hyperfocal for a given lens, base, and F-stop.
+This file contains both the Depth of Field (DOF) Calculator, which is used to display the depth of field for a given lens, base, and spacer for different f-stops, as well as the Hyperfocal Calculator, which will find the hyperfocal for a given lens, base, and f-stop.
 The main updates to this file will be if the data needs to be expanded on, but an explanation of the file will also be provided incase in-depth updates are required in the future.

 To add additional data:
 * The lens data for these screens is all in global variables at the top of the file, so that it can be used in the calculations for both DOF and hyperfocal calculations.